 Green Open Access - also known as self-archiving - refers to the practice of providing Open Access to a version of an article published in a closed-access (subscription) journal, by depositing it in an institutional repository.
-Staff Publications is the repository of Wageningen University & Research.
+Research@WUR is the repository of Wageningen University & Research.
 For journal articles that are not published Open Access, WUR authors must deliver the 'author version' of their manuscript to the Library for making it available via Green Open Access.
 Besides journal articles, other scientific output (e.g. PhD theses, conference proceedings) can also made freely available via Green Open Access.

 How to self-archive the author version of an article

 You can make the digital draft of your article Open Access after it has been peer reviewed, but before it is published.
 The 'author version' is also called the 'postprint' or 'AAM'.

 1. Check if the publisher of your article allows you to file the 'author version' (example) in the repository, by looking up the journal in the WUR Journal Browser.
 By clicking on the journal title, you will find the information in the Green Open Access tile.